armory/docs/content/en/cd-as-a-service/concepts/deployment/role-based-manual-approval.md

 ---
 title: Role-Based Manual Approval
 description: >
-  Learn about role-based manual approval of deployments in Armory Continuous Deployment-as-a-Service.
+  Learn how role-based manual approvals in Armory Continuous Deployment-as-a-Service can enforce your SDLC's approval processes.
 ---

+## Overview of role-based manual approval in Armory CD-as-a-Service

+You can use role-based manual approvals to enforce approval processes within your SDLC.
+For example, if a release manager must provide a signoff before production deployment, you can create a "Release Managers" role and configure a manual approval to require approval by that role.

 ## {{% heading "prereq" %}}